One-Nine-Seven-Zero

 One-Nine-Seven-Zero is the third English-language studio album by French singer Françoise Hardy.
 First edition released in United Kingdom, in October 1969, on LP, Asparagus Production/United Artists Records (UAS 29046).

 Track list

-Françoise Hardy is accompanied by orchestras Jean-Pierre Sabar (A1-A2-A3-B2-B3-B4-B5-B6), Jean-Claude Vannier (A4-A6), John Cameron (A5), Saint-Preux (B1).
+Françoise Hardy is accompanied by orchestras under the direction of Jean-Pierre Sabar (A1-A2-A3-B2-B3-B4-B5-B6), Jean-Claude Vannier (A4-A6), John Cameron (A5) and Saint-Preux (B1).